 2. Mind and epistemology

-3. A critical, historical, and interdisciplinary view on the human mind
+3. A critical and interdisciplinary approach to the human mind

 6. The human mind in concept and experience